jigmecodes/ring-size/README.md

 # ring-size
+Go get her ring while she's sleeping and use this program to measure the size!

+All it takes is a picture.

-Measure the size of a ring
+TLDR: Measures the diameter of a ring (or any object)